Mclaren Certified Pre-Owned Warranty

 But based on the owners and dealers we spoke with, the McLaren CPO inspection alone could very well be worth the added cost.

-“During the inspection, we spend two and a half hours with the vehicle going through everything with a fine-tooth comb,” a dealer service tech told us.
+“During the inspection, we spend two-and-a-half hours with the vehicle going through everything with a fine-tooth comb,” a dealer service tech told us.
 “Anything that isn’t up to McLaren standards gets replaced with a brand new McLaren factory part.”

-As a result, when you purchase a CPO McLaren, you’re getting an over $200,000 supercar that’s as close to brand-new condition as possible without the original sticker price.
-The alternative is to buy a regular pre-owned McLaren, but unsurprisingly, all three McLaren dealers we spoke with strongly advised against it.
+As a result, when you purchase a CPO McLaren, you’re getting a $200,000-plus supercar that’s as close to brand-new condition as possible without the original sticker price.

 “These are precision-built vehicles with expensive parts,” one told us.
 “So when you buy a pre-owned McLaren without knowing exactly how it was treated — and whether it was thrashed around a track — you’re taking a big risk.”